momentohq/public-dev-docs/docs/develop/integrations/fastly.md

 You can set the variable `MOMENTO_BACKEND` to any string value.
 Make sure that your HTTP endpoint corresponds to the region where you created your Momento Cache.
 This is the HTTP endpoint value we copied from the Generate Token output on the Momento Console.

 **Note**: for production environments, the Momento auth token should be saved in a [Fastly Secret Store](https://developer.fastly.com/reference/api/services/resources/secret-store/).
-However, this is a feature currently restricted to beta users, so this example saves the auth token in a [Config Store](https://developer.fastly.com/reference/api/services/resources/config-store/) along with the other values specified in the `secrets.json`.
+However, this is a feature currently restricted to beta users, so this example saves the auth token in a [Config Store](https://developer.fastly.com/reference/api/services/resources/config-store/) along with the other values specified in the `secrets.json` file.

 Next, you'll want to make sure the contents of your `secrets.json` file match the contents in the `fastly.toml` file.